They bought a $ 1 house in Italy and then hit a Covid-19

 Fabriche de Vergemoli is a group of hamlets scattered across a UNESCO-listed protected forest.
 The area is full of ruins of habitat of miners occupied by vegetation.
 Most areas can only be reached on foot.

-The Roke’s ruined three-story farm with chestnut cellars and forgotten old wine barrels is located in the vicinity of Dogana, where a pristine stream runs beneath an ancient, picturesque bridge.
+Rogue’s ruined three-story farmhouse with checkout cellars and forgotten old wine barrels is located in the vicinity of Dogana, where a pristine stream runs beneath an ancient, picturesque bridge.

 “I was going to start the restoration, and then everything was blocked,” Roque said.
 “It was horrible.
 Our return flight was canceled and we had problems with the Brazilian Consulate.

-“I came here in February to rebuild my house.
+“I came here in February to rebuild my home.
 The paperwork was all over.
 I was ready to go but didn’t go through with it.
-And my family is in Brazil.
-There are a growing number of virus cases here.
+And my family is in Brazil, where virus cases are on the rise.
+I worry for them and they worry for me.”

 Part of perfection